 (2) Amounts represent the grant date fair value of the equity awards, calculated in accordance with FASB ASC Topic 718 without regard to estimated forfeitures.
-See Note 10 of the notes to our audited consolidated financial statements for a discussion of assumptions made in determining the grant date fair value.
+See Note 10 of the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for a discussion of assumptions made in determining the grant date fair value.